Get My Most Popular Drum Mix Toolkit Content for Free

-By adding a generous amount of compression to your toms you can get a larger than life sound out of them.
-You can fatten them up considerably with some tight compression, and with the addition of a little reverb you can make them sound huge and powerful.
-If that’s what you want to go for.
+By adding a generous amount of compression to your toms, you can get a larger than life sound out of them.
+You can fatten them up considerably with some tight compression, and with the addition of a little reverb, you can make them sound huge and powerful.

 The same rule of subtle compression applies as well to toms if you only want to control the peaks and lightly color their signal.

-The overheads might be the most important microphones on the kit.
-The overheads are the microphones that are supposed to pick up every drum and give a complete sound to your drum kit.
+The overheads might be the most valuable microphones on the kit.
+The overheads are supposed to pick up every drum and give a complete sound to your drum kit.

-There are two ways of mixing drums with the overheads; you can either use them as the primary sound, sculpting every drum around the overhead sound or you can use them to primarily accent the cymbals and air around the kit.
+There are two ways of mixing drums with the overheads; you can use them as the primary sound, sculpting every drum around the overhead sound, or you can use them to accent the cymbals and air around the kit.